Nurturing New Provider Relationships: Beyond the 1st 90 Days

 - Is there anything the family needs to make the adjustment period easier?

-At the 200-day mark, we spend time evaluating practice performance, including a deep dive to understand what, if any, ramp-up barriers exist (referral development, marketing, billing, payor mix, case mix, patient access, etc.) and how best to resolve them.
-I often engage other experts within my system to complete the appropriate reviews and audits (i.e. billing and coding).
-This way we can identify and remove any barriers for success.
+At the 200-day mark, spend time evaluating practice performance, including a deep dive to understand what, if any, ramp-up barriers exist (referral development, marketing, billing, payor mix, case mix, patient access, etc.) and how best to resolve them.
+You should often engage other experts within the system to complete the appropriate reviews and audits (i.e. billing and coding).
+This way you can identify and remove any barriers to success.

-Around this time, I will also invite the provider’s spouse or significant other to coffee or lunch.
-This allows me to spend some time with them to understand what they enjoy about the family’s new home, any challenges faced, what they miss about their last location and anything I can do to further secure a solid fit.
+Around this time, you should also invite the provider’s spouse or significant other to coffee or lunch.
+This allows me to spend some time with them to understand what they enjoy about the family’s new home, any challenges faced, what they miss about their last location, and anything you can do to further secure a solid fit.

 Approximately half of the physicians recruited will leave within 3 to 5 years of relocation if not properly grounded.
-For this reason, my onboarding plan typically includes structured meetings throughout the physician’s first five years of practice.
-In the subsequent years, I adjust the frequency so I can meaningfully connect with the new provider, at the appropriate intervals, as thier practice progresses.
+For this reason, an onboarding plan typically includes structured meetings throughout the physician’s first five years of practice.
+In the subsequent years, adjust the frequency so you can meaningfully connect with the new provider, at the appropriate intervals, as their practice progresses.

-Below is a sample schedule that I might build into my PRM platform for nurturing new provider relationships:
+Below is a sample schedule that you could build into an Onboarding platform for nurturing new provider relationships:

 Year 1